jjuback/gc-excelviewer/README.md

 > As of version 1.1.9, any open CSV/Excel previews will automatically update to reflect the modified settings.

 ## Change Log
+### 1.1.11
+Added a dependency on Visual Studio Code 1.9.1, which fixes issues with blank previews.

+Virtual documents now contain well-formed HTML tags.

 ### 1.1.10
 CSV preview now persists column widths and sort/filter criteria.